alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/change-base-directory-of-a-site-in-iis.md

 tags: [Programming]
 categories: [Programming]
 ---
-This technique works for IIS6 and IIS7 with the "IIS 6 WMI Compatibilityâ€ installed.
+This technique works for IIS6 and IIS7 with the "IIS 6 WMI Compatibility* installed.
 The purpose is changing the directory of a web site in a remote server.
 The purpose of this action will be clear in a future post, for now only assume that you want to be able to create a piece of c# code that changes directory of a web site in windows server.
 Here is a test site.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb3.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image3.png)